ajmeryjaman/penalizedG/README.md

 File | Description
 --- | ---
-[penalizedG.r](penalizedG.r) | Contains the main function penalizedG() which implements our method [otherFUNCTIONS.r](otherFUNCTIONS.r) | Contains other required functions called in the main function
+[penalizedG.R](penalizedG.R) | Contains the main function penalizedG() which implements our method [otherFUNCTIONS.R](otherFUNCTIONS.R) | Contains other required functions called in the main function

-The function penalizedG() in [penalizedG.r](penalizedG.r) performs penalized G-estimation for a given longitudinal data, a specific working correlation structure and a sequence of tuning parameters, and returns result under the optimal value (selected by a double-robust information  criterion) of the tuning parameter in the given range.
+The function penalizedG() in [penalizedG.R](penalizedG.r) performs penalized G-estimation for a given longitudinal data, a specific working correlation structure and a sequence of tuning parameters, and returns result under the optimal value (selected by a double-robust information  criterion) of the tuning parameter in the given range.
 Currently, the function allows a continuous outcome and a binary treatment/exposure.
 The outcome, the exposure and the potential confounders, all can be time-varying, but the potential confounders should be continuous or binary.

-Please see the example given in [penalizedG.r](penalizedG.r) to generate a longitudinal data set and perform the estimation.
+Please see the example given in [penalizedG.r](penalizedG.R) to generate a longitudinal data set and perform the estimation.
 Or, do the following:

 #### R commands for installing and using our package